-Typically no need to engage in substantive argument.
+Typically no need to engage in substantive argument as long as the applicant has 12 months prior employment with the company.
 These cases tend to be administrative in nature.
 However, if is always worthwhile setting out specifically how the applicant satisfies the separate limbs of the approvability test.
 It may be very obvious to you, but not necessarily so to the examining immigration officer so the more detail you can provide, the easier it will be for him to positively assess the application (suggesting a speedier approval process).